Co

 "Over the past 49 years, I graduated from Grant Hospital School of Nursing, Columbus, Ohio in 1962; married in 1963; entered Army Nurse Corp as 1st Lt. in 1967; have lived in Texas, Montana, Missouri, Ohio and then Wisconsin from 1976 to present.
 Two daughters, Sandra (40) and Paige (37).
 Three grandchildren, Shannon (6) Dylan (5) and Sedona (2) who all live in Bloomington, Illinois....the loves of my life!
 Divorced in 1997.
 Recently retired from full time work as Medical Services Coordinator for an HMO.
 I remain employed there part time as auditor and consultant.

 My two sisters have lived in Lancaster all their lives, so I visit there from time to time.
 Am looking forward to receiving details of the 2009 reunion.
-It should be a great one with good attendance.........our 50th, can you believe it?
-Looking forward to reconnecting............."
+It should be a great one with good attendance... our 50th, can you believe it?
+Looking forward to reconnecting...."

 George Lambert

 “I worked in the electrical field for 45 yrs.
-40 yrs as a Industrial Electrician and Electronics Tech.
+40 yrs as an Industrial Electrician and Electronics Tech.
 I retired shortly before I was 66.
 And now I just encourage my three sons and three grandchildren.
 Two of the boys have good jobs in the computer field and the middle son is a supervisor for a building consultant company building the tall buildings.
 He supervises the contractors and keeps them on the time line for the completion of the building.
 And I have three wonderful straight A grandchildren also.
 My life couldn't be better.
 Life is a wonderful thing when you do your best.
 I have been married to a wonderful women for 45 yrs.
 Her maiden name was Betty Love.
 Without her support I don't think I would feel as good about life as I do.
 Looking forward to seeing everyone in 2009 at the reunion.”

 Bonnie Mason Broxson